What We Do

 Bob has been helping organizations around the world prepare for and shape the future for nearly forty years.
 As a distinguished fellow at IFTF, he draws on his training in the social sciences and his extensive experience at the edges of multiple disciplines as he interacts with top leaders of business, government, and nonprofit organizations to encourage thoughtful consideration of the long-term future.
 He was IFTF’s president from 1996 to 2004 and served on its board until 2010; before that he created and led the Technology Horizons Program.
 Today, he invests his time with IFTF sponsors and particularly enjoys leading small workshops with creative teams and rising-star leaders, where he uses foresight from IFTF’s ten-year forecast to kindle insight and action.

 The author or co-author of eight books, Bob is a frequent keynote speaker for large groups.
 His best-selling Get There Early: Sensing the Future to Compete in the Present was selected as one of the top business books of 2007.
-His latest book is the second edition of Leaders Make the Future: Ten New Leadership Skills for an Uncertain Age, with contributions by the Center for Creative Leadership, named by Connect Consulting Group as the best business book of 2012 related to change management and leadership.
+His latest book is The Reciprocity Advantage: A New Way to Partner for Innovation and Growth, co-authored with Karl Ronn (available for pre-order now; released August 2014).
+Bob's Leaders Make the Future: Ten New Leadership Skills for an Uncertain Age, with contributions by the Center for Creative Leadership, was named by Connect Consulting Group as the best business book of 2012 related to change management and leadership.
 Bob has done workshops based on his books at a wide range of corporations, including Kellogg’s, Disney, Intel, Walmart, Syngenta, Johnson & Johnson, UPS, and McDonald’s.
 Major universities, nonprofits, and churches also use his books.

 Bob began working with IFTF in 1973 and holds a BS from the University of Illinois, an MDiv from Crozer Theological Seminary (where Martin Luther King, Jr., attended divinity school), and a PhD in sociology of religion from Northwestern University.